Education

 VERO’s Educational Focus

-VERO is already expanding the pipeline of students from undergraduate study at West Texas A&M University (WTAMU) to the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) for their DVM education.
-This double exposure encourages them to return and practice in rural communities, to support livestock industries, and to catalyze economic growth in the Texas Panhandle region.
+VERO has expanded the pipeline of students from undergraduate study at West Texas A&M University (WT) to the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) for their Doctor of Veterinary Medicine (DVM) education.
+This double exposure encourages students to return to and practice in rural communities, to support livestock industries, and to catalyze economic growth in the Texas Panhandle region.

 Enhancing the DVM Curriculum